open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 $ eopa inspect bundle.tar.gz
 ```

-You can provide exactly one Enterprise OPA bundle, to a bundle
+You can provide exactly one EOPA bundle, to a bundle
 directory, or direct path to a Rego file to the ‘inspect’ command on the
 command-line.
 If you provide a path referring to a directory, the
 ‘inspect’ command will load that path as a bundle and summarize its